dylanbyars/movie-chain/README.md

 # How to run

 1. run `docker compose up --build --detach` to start the neo4j db and the fastapi server
-2. load the csvs in the neo4j db (TODO: how)
+2. load the csvs in the neo4j db
 3. check the logs of the fastapi container to see the local address where the server is running (should be http://0.0.0.0:8000)
 4. enter a movie title and press `Find Path` to see

+# TODO:

+- [ ] improve rendering of graph
+- [ ] document how to clean the movie csv
+- [ ] document how to load the db with the movie chunks
+- [ ] use some other metadata about the movies and actors to augment the kinds of paths that are returned.
+- [ ] get actor data + clean it + ingest it
+- [ ] script the csv loading process more
+- [ ] make path size configurable
+- [ ] add more search criteria